Looking for support for your finance function? Book a time with an expert.

 Assumption sensitivity

-This is one of the biggest challenge in intrinsic value analysis.
+This is one of the greatest difficulties in the analysis of intrinsic value.

 Growth company challenges

-How do you properly value brand equity, customer data, or platform effects that don't appear on traditional financial statements?
+How do you assess the value of brand equity, customer data, or platforms that do not appear in traditional financial reports?

 Market timing complications